maximicciullo/contactListApp/README.md

 contactListApp
 ==============

-This is a contact list application mobile developed in jquery mobile with spring mvc.
+This is a contact list mobile application developed in jquery mobile and spring mvc.
+It's using AJAX to download the necessary JSON information to complete the user contact list.